AlexanderWangY/MovieSafe/README.md

 # MovieSafe

-Made for the Tapping Into Mobile workshop for 2024 OSC-MiniHack.
+Made for the Tapping Into Mobile workshop for 2024 OSC MiniHack hackathon.